-Dr. Mulholland and Dr. Sasha perform labiaplasty procedures at SpaMedica in Toronto.
+Dr. Bell and his team performs labiaplasty procedures at SpaMedica in Toronto.
 This procedure is normally performed under local anesthesia, although some patients receive general anesthesia.
 General anesthesia is more likely to be administered if the labiaplasty is combined with additional procedures.
 The surgeons will discuss the anesthesia with patients during the consultation.

 The tool removes the excess tissue and the surgeon reshapes it for a more pleasing look.
 Finally, the surgeon places an absorbable suture to hold the labia minora in place.

 Dr. Sasha, the director of the SpaMedica Females Health and Wellness Team, assess patients before they are approved for the labiaplasty.
 The nationally renowned gynaecologist conducts a full vulvovaginal and cervical examination before clearing patients for surgery.

 Patients are generally pleased with the functional and aesthetic improvements following the labiaplasty procedure.
 Due to swelling, the results might not be immediately apparent.
 Most women notice the full results in 2-3 weeks.